-NLPB is pleased to announce that Russell White has moved from part-time Practice Site Assessor (Community) to full-time Practice Consultant / Practice Site Assessor.
-In this position, in addition to conducting assessments of community pharmacies, Russell is assisting with addressing practice questions from pharmacy professionals throughout the province and participating in other NLPB quality assurance and pharmacy practice initiatives.
-Russell can be reached at email@example.com or (709)753-5877, ext 108.
+NLPB is pleased to announce that R.J.
+White has moved from part-time Practice Site Assessor (Community) to full-time Practice Consultant / Practice Site Assessor.
+In this position, in addition to conducting assessments of community pharmacies, R.J. is assisting with addressing practice questions from pharmacy professionals throughout the province and participating in other NLPB quality assurance and pharmacy practice initiatives.
+R.J. can be reached at email@example.com or (709)753-5877, ext 108.

 - Registrant Contact Information – Registrants are responsible for ensuring that the contact information on their registrant profile, including email address and practice site, is accurate at all times.
 The NLPB primarily uses email communication to send newsletters, renewal reminders, practice site assessment information, professional development audit information, calls for interest for committees, and other alerts.
 If the email address on file is incorrect, important information may be missed and/or disclosed to the wrong person.
 If your contact information changes, please log into the NLPB Registrant Login to update your file with your new contact information as soon as you can.

 - Forgot Your Password? – You can retrieve your NLPB Online Registrant Portal password at any time.
 Under the Login box, click the message that says, “Forgot your password?
 Click here to restore it.”
 On the next screen, enter your NLPB username, if you know it, or your email address.
 Click “Retrieve.”
 In a few minutes, you will receive an email with your username and password.
 Once you are logged into your profile, you can change your password.